Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 ***Fleetmaster Xkk’rtnnk A’vkrnkt’k***

-“No, director, I can categorically rule out Hunters.”
+"No, director, I can categorically rule out Hunters."
 Xkk’ restrained the urge to give a derisive snort.
 If he even *suspected* Hunters, the odd ship he was considering would already be an expanding sphere of debris.
 The construction was all wrong and in any case Hunters relied on the very best in active cloak technology, whereas this ship seemed to have been altered after its construction to instead rely on passive means that reduced its sensor signature by a frankly astonishing degree.

 Even at only a few kilometers distance, even though it was attempting no maneuver and was drifting listlessly in its orbit, the sensors of every ship in his fleet were having a hard time keeping a solid lock.
 That was not a Hunter approach to ship design.
 The Hunters either wanted you to know they were there, or they did not.
 If they did, you *knew.* If not, you did not.